 Collaborative robots, frequently referred to as “cobots”, are one of the latest additions to the world of automated technology.
 While the technology is still considered young and seemingly in a constant state of evolution, there are many exciting and new features these types of robots offer that were never before possible.
 Most prominently are their ability to work along side of operators without the need for heavy guarding so synonymous with industrial robots.
 In most cases, this is possible by limiting the robots payload and speed to minimize the effects of potential contact with humans.
 Programming of collaborative robots are another potential benefit in that many are designed to be “taught” by manually moving the robot through its moves while in “teach” mode.
 This technology is now finding its way into industrial robots as well.

 Many cobots are being designed to be integrated with sensors that allow for faster operation when no humans are present, and slow safer operations when humans are close by.
 Some cobots have integrated force sensing technology so they can quickly detect contact and minimize impacts.
 There are also many cobots offered with integrated vision, dual arms, built in servo grippers and more.

 While cobots represent one of the most exciting areas of development within automation, it should be noted that there are tradeoffs that should be considered before deciding to use a cobot.
 These robots are generally not good for high speed or heavy payload applications.
-If an operator does not need to interact with the robot, then the need to use collaborative technology should be deeply considered.
-Utilization of a cobot does not necessarily mean the cell or system does not need guarding, as the robot is generally part of a bigger system.
-The entire system needs to be designed to adhere to unguarded system requirements.
+If an operator does not need to interact with the robot, then any plans to utilize collaborative technology should be seriously reconsidered.